FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Methodology

 \subsection{Continuous SD: Tree Expansion}

-Unless the current SD round terminates, D0 performs tree expansion at the end of each continuous SD step.
-This process expands the current draft token tree to sustain continuous supply of new draft tokens for verification and hence reduces the chance of cold starts in pipeline parallelism.
+Unless the current SD round terminates, D0 performs tree expansion at the end of each continuous SD step. \textbf{This process expands the current draft token tree to sustain a continuous supply of new draft tokens for verification and hence reduces the chance of cold starts in pipeline parallelism}.
 There are two possible situations for tree expansion as follows:

-\textbf{Context-aware Expansion.} D0 performs context-aware expansion immediately after finishing the pruning operation.
-As the existing draft tokens in $\mathcal{T}_\text{pr}$ are generated based on stale context, they have limited reliability for SD under the updated context.
-In contrast, new draft tokens incorporate more up-to-date contextual information, making them more accurate and reliable.
-Therefore, instead of expanding the pruned tree from the bottom, FlowSpec grows a new tree from the current root node and merge them together, effectively improving the continuity for SD on pipeline.
+\textbf{Context-aware Expansion.} With new accepted tokens, D0 performs context-aware expansion immediately after pruning.
+Existing draft tokens in $\mathcal{T}_\text{pr}$ are based on stale context and with less reliability for the updated context.
+Therefore, appending new tokens only to the bottom of $\mathcal{T}_\text{pr}$ disrupts the connection from the root node to the high-quality drafts generated from the new context in draft trees.
+Instead, FlowSpec grows a new and deeper tree based on the updated context and merge it to $\mathcal{T}_\text{pr}$ as expansion, effectively improving the continuity of pipelined SD.
+Such continuity reduces pipeline colds, resulting in an improved efficiency of SD.